 - loans to other local authorities

-- loans to small companies such as Luminus, Huntingdon Gym Club etc.
+- loans to small companies

 - short term cash investments

 - trade receivables

 1.8.2.2 Financial assets measured fair value through profit or loss (FVPL)

 Financial assets that are measured at FVPL are recognised on the balance sheet when the Council becomes a party to the contractual provisions of a financial instrument and are initially measured and carried at fair value.
 The fair value gains and losses are recognised as they arrive in (surplus)/deficit on the provision of services.